Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

-We describe here a class of compact tubular neighbourhoods of a saddle type periodic orbit, that we call \emph{cross-shaped neighbourhood} and will be used in the course of the proof of theorem \textbf{A}.
+We describe here a class of compact tubular neighborhoods of a saddle type periodic orbit, that we call \emph{cross-shaped neighborhood} and are used in the course of the proof of Theorem \textbf{A}.
 We do it for both a regular periodic orbit of an affine vector field in euclidean space, and for the singular orbit $\gamma\in\Gamma$ using the charts in \eqref{normal_coordinates_section_5} above.

-\subsubsection{Affine model on $\R^2\times\R/\Z$.}
+\subsubsection{Affine model on $\R^2\times\R/\Z$}